Differentially Private Gaussian Processes: The Cloaking Method

 \section{The Cloaking Method}

-Both of the methods examined so far are limited to low-sensitivity datasets (such as histogram/count data).
+The method described in the previous section is limited to low-sensitivity datasets (i.e. those for which adding a single individual would not cause much change in the posterior mean, such as histogram/count data) due to the excessive scale of the noise added.
 We now introduce an alternative we refer to as \emph{cloaking}, that allows a considerable reduction in the DP noise added but at the cost of needing to know the test point inputs \emph{a priori}.
 We approach this new method by first reasoning about the direction (across test points) noise is added by the earlier (Section \ref{noiseoutputs}) method, and comparing its effect to the effect of modifying a training point.
 The sensitivity in the earlier methods needed to be quite high because the noise added (sampled from the \emph{prior} covariance) is \emph{not necessarily in the direction a perturbation in a training output would cause}.

-Consider the simple case of two training and two test points, illustrated in figure \ref{standard_noise}.
-Subfigures B and D illustrate (with an ellipse) the shape of the noise added to the predictions \emph{if we sample from the prior} (as in section \ref{noiseoutputs}) and the changes caused by the perturbation of the training data.
-The figure demonstrates that the prior doesn't provide the most efficient source of noise.
-In particular the large amount of correlated noise that is added in this example is not necessary.
+Consider the simple case of two training and two test points, illustrated in figure \ref{main_figure}.
+Subfigure B illustrates (with an ellipse) the shape of the noise added to the predictions \emph{if we sample from the prior} (as in Section \ref{noiseoutputs}).
+Subfigures C-F illustrate changes caused by the perturbation of the training data to the predictions.
+The figure demonstrates that the prior does not provide the most efficient source of noise.
+In particular the large amount of correlated noise that is added in A and B is not necessary.
 Perturbations in individual training points cannot cause such correlated noise in the test outputs.
 To summarise; there is no perturbation in a single training point's output which could cause the predictions to move in the direction of the prior's covariance.